camunda/blog.camunda.org/content/post/2019/03/camunda-optimize-24-released.md

 With this release of Optimize, we reworked the communication from Optimize to Elasticsearch and are using the REST Client instead of Elastic's TransportClient.

-In summary, you are able to configure multiple nodes to connect to, only need to care about the Elasticsearch HTTP port, can configure a HTTP proxy if required and in terms of secured connections don't need a client certificate anymore.
-However, this also means you need to revise your Optimize configuration to comply with the new [Elasticsearch connection configuration](https://docs.camunda.org/optimize/2.4/technical-guide/setup/configuration/#connection-settings) and [Elasticsearch security settings](https://docs.camunda.org/optimize/2.4/technical-guide/setup/configuration/#security-settings)
+If you are currently using a previous version of Optimize, you need to revise your Optimize configuration to comply with the new [Elasticsearch connection configuration](https://docs.camunda.org/optimize/2.4/technical-guide/setup/configuration/#connection-settings) and [Elasticsearch security settings](https://docs.camunda.org/optimize/2.4/technical-guide/setup/configuration/#security-settings)

 ### Adding Support for more Elasticsearch Versions